Key takeaways

 Epilepsy affects people of all ages.
 Some people with epilepsy also have memory problems, learning disabilities, or mental health concerns such as depression and anxiety.

-“It’s important to note that some seizures are not due to abnormalities in the brain itself but rather due to abnormal whole-body condition,” explains Dr. Spiegel.
+“It’s important to note that some seizures are not due to abnormalities in the brain itself but rather due to abnormal whole-body condition,” explains Spiegel.
 “Such abnormalities include low oxygen, low sugar, or a significant electrolyte imbalance in the body.
-Seizures that are caused by whole-body abnormalities rather than a specific brain problem are not counted in the diagnosis of epilepsy and thus having seizures does not necessarily mean that one has epilepsy.”
+Seizures that are caused by whole-body abnormalities rather than a specific brain problem are not counted in the diagnosis of epilepsy, and thus having seizures does not necessarily mean that one has epilepsy.”

-Epilepsy diagnosis typically involves a neurological exam, bloodwork, and a variety of tests that look for abnormalities in brain function.
+Epilepsy diagnosis typically involves a neurological exam, blood work, and a variety of tests that look for abnormalities in brain function.
 These may include electroencephalogram (EEG), CT, MRI, and PET scans.

 How common is epilepsy?

-• Epilepsy is the fourth most common neurological condition worldwide.
+- Epilepsy is the fourth most common neurological condition worldwide.

-• One in 26 people will develop epilepsy.
+- One in 26 people will develop epilepsy.

-• About 48 of every 100,000 people are diagnosed with epilepsy each year.
+- About 48 of every 100,000 people are diagnosed with epilepsy each year.

 Epilepsy statistics worldwide

-• Epilepsy affects approximately 50 million people worldwide.
-(World Health Organization, 2019)
+- Epilepsy affects approximately 50 million people worldwide.
+(World Health Organization, 2024)

-• The prevalence of idiopathic (unknown cause) epilepsy increased 6% from the year 1990 to 2016.
+- The prevalence of idiopathic (unknown cause) epilepsy increased 6% from the year 1990 to 2016.
 (The Lancet, 2016)

 Epilepsy statistics in U.S.

-• About 470,000 children have active epilepsy in the United States.
-(CDC, 2020)
+- About 456,000 children have active epilepsy in the United States.
+(CDC, 2024)

-• About 3 million adults in the United States have active epilepsy.
-(CDC, 2020)
+- About 3 million adults in the United States have active epilepsy.
+(CDC, 2024)

-• The incidence of epilepsy in U.S. seniors is up to 240 per 100,000 per year.
-(Neuropsychiatric Disease and Treatment, 2016)
+- The incidence of epilepsy in U.S. seniors has increased to 393 per 100,000 per year.
+(Neurology, 2024)

 Epilepsy statistics by age

-• Epilepsy can develop at any age.
+- Epilepsy can develop at any age.

-• New cases of epilepsy are most common in children, particularly from birth to age 1.
+- New cases of epilepsy are most common in children, particularly from birth to age 1.

-• The rate of new cases of epilepsy decreases from age 1 to age 10 and then stays about the same for teens and adults.
+- The rate of new cases of epilepsy decreases from age 1 to age 10 and then stays about the same for teens and adults.

 Epilepsy statistics by race and ethnicity

-• People of Hispanic descent are more likely to have epilepsy than non-Hispanic people.
-(Epilepsy Foundation, 2014)
+- People of Hispanic descent are more likely to have epilepsy than non-Hispanic people.
+(Epilepsy Foundation, 2024)

-• In 2014, about 3 in 200 Asian Americans were living with epilepsy.
-(Epilepsy Foundation, 2014)
+- About 3 in 200 Asian Americans are living with epilepsy.
+(Epilepsy Foundation, 2024)

 Epilepsy statistics by seizure type

-• Temporal lobe seizures, a kind of focal (starts in one part of the brain) seizure, are the most common type of epilepsy.
-(NYU Langone Health, 2021)
+- Temporal lobe seizures, a kind of focal (starts in one part of the brain) seizure, are the most common type of epilepsy.
+(NYU Langone Health, 2024)

-• Parietal lobe seizures make up only 5% of all forms of epilepsy.
-(NYU Langone Health, 2021)
+- Parietal lobe seizures make up only 5% of all forms of epilepsy.
+(NYU Langone Health, 2024)

-• About 5% of all epileptic seizures are occipital lobe seizures.
-(NYU Langone Health, 2021)
+- About 5% of all epileptic seizures are occipital lobe seizures.
+(NYU Langone Health, 2024)

 Common epilepsy complications

-Epilepsy can have a significant effect on quality of life for people who experience seizures as well as for their family members and friends.
+Epilepsy can have a significant effect on the quality of life for people who experience seizures as well as for their family members and friends.

 People with epilepsy may feel afraid that they will have a seizure at a public event or when meeting new people.
 Mental health conditions such as depression and anxiety may accompany epilepsy.

-• Each year, approximately 100,000 to 120,000 children are hospitalized in the U.S. for epilepsy-related conditions.
+- Each year, approximately 100,000 to 120,000 children are hospitalized in the U.S. for epilepsy-related conditions.
 (Seizure – European Journal of Epilepsy, 2020)

-• Epilepsy is associated with an increased risk of fractures and bruises.
-(World Health Organization, 2019)
+- Epilepsy is associated with an increased risk of fractures and bruises.
+(World Health Organization, 2024)

-• People who have epilepsy are more likely to have psychological conditions such as anxiety and depression.
-(World Health Organization, 2019)
+- People who have epilepsy are more likely to have psychological conditions such as anxiety and depression.
+(World Health Organization, 2024)

-• People with epilepsy experience stigma and discrimination in many parts of the world.
-(World Health Organization, 2019)
+- People with epilepsy experience stigma and discrimination in many parts of the world.
+(World Health Organization, 2024)

 The cost of epilepsy